-Orphan Drug Designation for AB569
+Orphan Drug Designation for AB569 for P. aeruginosa lung infections in Cystic Fibrosis

 In November, 2015, Arch Biopartners received Orphan Drug Designation on AB569 from the U.S. Food and Drug Administration for the treatment of P. aeruginosa lung infections in cystic fibrosis (CF) patients.